You bought an Alocasia (a·luh·kay·zhuh) for your home; you have been looking at its foliage and wondering what its flowers look like.

-According to ASPCA, due to insoluble calcium oxalates, Alocasia is considered toxic to cats, horses, and dogs.
+According to ASPCA, Alocasia is considered toxic to cats, horses, and dogs due to insoluble calcium oxalates.

-According to their toxicity, the University of California has categorized plants in classes 1, 2, 3, and 4.
+The University of California has categorized plants into classes 1, 2, 3, and 4 according to their toxicity.

-In that chart, Alocasia falls under toxicity class 3,4.
+In the above chart, Alocasia falls under toxicity class 3,4.

 There is no evidence of the flower’s toxicity, but if the plant is toxic, we can assume that the bloom could be toxic.

-Also, after you fertilize your plant, the flower could prove toxic if your pets sniff or nibble on them.
+Also, after fertilizing your plant, the flower could prove toxic if your pets sniff or nibble on them.
 It is always better to be safe than sorry.